uaraven/ansie/readme.md

 You will need Go 1.14 or higher to use it.

 `ansi` supports basic 7-colour, 256 colour and true colour modes.
-You can also use various attributes.
+You can also use various attributes, such as underline, strike-out, etc.

 Simple coloured output: